ethernal12/dao-dapp-nextjs/README.md

 - Everybody can contribute to the crowdfunding contract as long as the dadline date has not passed.
 If the funding goal has not been reached as the deadline date expires,      contributors can ask for a full refund.
 - After contributing to the contract, contributor will receive DAOT tokens to their account.
 - Admin can create spending request proposals at any time.
-- Only contributors who have DAOT in their account can vote for proposals, their vote weight is proportional to the amount of tokens they own.
+- Only contributors who have DAOT in their account can vote for proposals, their vote weight is proportional to the amount of tokens they hold.
 - Owner can finalize the proposals if it has sufficient #votes(> 1/2) and the goal funding goal has been reached.
 - Once proposalis finalized the requested funds for proposal are transfered to spending request receiving address.